 - Record of all traffic tickets, police encounters, date, location, outcome, copies of any reports; and

 - Certified court documents if you had to appear in court.,

 IMPORTANT: The “Public Charge” Rule does not apply to citizenship.
-Center for New Americans welcomes legal permanent residents (LPRs or green card holders) who are ready to apply for U.S. citizenship with free assistance.
+Center for New Americans offers legal permanent residents (LPRs or green card holders) who are ready to apply for U.S. citizenship free assistance.

 Call or email Center for New Americans (CNA).

 We contact you to schedule a consultation phone call with the attorney.